near/near-cli-rs/docs/GUIDE.en.md

 1. Sign transaction

-    _near-cli_ offers several ways to sign the created transaction.
+    _near CLI_ offers several ways to sign the created transaction.
 Let's take a closer look at each.

     - _sign-with-macos-keychain - Sign the transaction with a key saved in macOS keychain_

-        The operating system _MacOS_ has its own application _[Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac)_, with the help of which _near-cli_ will independently find access keys and sign the created transaction.
+        The operating system _MacOS_ has its own application _[Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac)_, with the help of which _near CLI_ will independently find access keys and sign the created transaction.

     - _sign-with-keychain - Sign the transaction with a key saved in legacy keychain (compatible with the old near CLI)_

-        _near-cli_ will independently find access keys and sign the created transaction.
+        _near CLI_ will independently find access keys and sign the created transaction.
         Directory with access keys defined in [config](#config---manage-connections-in-a-configuration-file).
         The access keys must be in the _public-key.json_ file located in _/Users/user/.near-credentials/network-name/user-name/_
         For example, _/Users/frovolod/.near-credentials/testnet/volodymyr.testnet/ed25519_8h7kFK4quSUJRkUwo3LLiK83sraEm2jnQTECuZhWu8HC.json_